monodot/knowledge-base/_articles/activemq-artemis.md

 ---
 layout: page
 title: ActiveMQ Artemis
+lede: "Artemis is a JMS 2.0 compliant message broker, and the successor to ActiveMQ 5.x (sometimes called ActiveMQ Classic)."
 ---

-Artemis is a JMS 2.0 compliant message broker, and the successor to [ActiveMQ][activemq] 5.x (sometimes called ActiveMQ Classic).

-{% include toc.html %}

 ## Documentation